openedx/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0007-include-organizations-in-tokens.rst

-without inadvertently or maliciously gaining access to data for other organizations, (1) applications need to be linked to their own organizations, (2) organization information needs to be cryptographically bound with issued tokens, (3) the authorization approval form needs to present the organization information and (4) organization limitations need to be embedded in the scopes.
+without inadvertently or maliciously gaining access to data for other organizations, (1) applications need to be linked to their own organizations, (2) organization information needs to be cryptographically bound with issued tokens and the (3) the authorization approval form needs to present the organization information to the granting end-user.

 1. Associate Available Organizations with DOT Applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~